My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 Local Libraries

 Be sure to check the Bucks County Free Library calendar for events like storytimes, crafts, and more!
-Note: All of the Bucks County libraries are closed on Sundays.
+Note: All of the Bucks County Free libraries are closed on Sundays.

 NOTEWORTHY: